mousemke/flounder/README.md

 ]
 ```

-all extra properties given will be added as data attributes for the sake of
+all extra properties passed that are not shown here will be added as data attributes for the sake of reference later.
-reference later.
 The options can be accessed in the init (before building) as this.options if they need reformatting or filtering.

 Contributing